lukso-network/tools-dapp-boilerplate/README.md

 # 🏗️ LUKSO dApp Boilerplate

-This repository is an open-source framework to build LUKSO dApps with ease.
+This repository is a TypeScript/Next.js based open-source framework to build LUKSO dApps with ease.

 More information is available on our 👉 [technical documentation](https://docs.lukso.tech/learn/introduction).

 ![Front Page](./img/front_page.png)